GoutamVerma/ETH-Aware/README.md

 # EthAware
 ![logo](https://user-images.githubusercontent.com/66783850/230303630-294be86b-5e90-4a3a-bcfa-9b5b06648d42.png)

-ETH Aware is monitoring tool designed to monitor a Ethreum node(including nethermind, geth, besu) using Grafana, Prometheus, and Alertmanager.
-It includes a pre-configured yml files for Prometheus and Grafana dashboard in JSON format.
+ETH Aware is monitoring tool designed to monitor a Ethreum node(including Nethermind, Geth, Besu, Erigon) using Grafana and Prometheus.
+It includes a pre-configured yml files for Prometheus and JSON format Grafana dashboards.

 # Getting Started
 ## Prerequisites